How to Manage Work Overload as an Independent Contractor

 Having more clients than you are prepared to handle can harm both your business and personal life.
 If you find that you’re juggling too much, follow these five simple solutions to better manage your time and the quality of your work.

-1. Streamline Your Schedule
+1. Organize and Streamline Your Schedule

 For example, if you blocked two hours to work on a project for Client A, but can’t proceed without revisions that haven’t arrived yet, you should be able to seamlessly switch out this block of work for the two hours you’ve scheduled for Client B tomorrow.